Hunter Youth Rain Boots, big kids sz 4. From left to right: w/ tights, jeans, and tights w/ fleece socks

 I also tried on the Womens Classic Short, which are shorter but wider in the shaft (10" height and 15" circumference) than the youth, and felt truncating on me.
 Over the holidays, I ended up getting the Youth with fleece socks using a one-time Bloomies coupon thanks to Elle.
 If interested, keep an eye out for friends & family events or online promos, which sometimes do not exclude Hunter.

-Feelin' like Santa Claus in Hunter youth fleece socks, size Medium (Youth 4 - 6)
+Feelin' like Santa Claus in the youth fleece socks, size Medium (to fit Youth 4 - 6)

 With the fleece socks folded over:

 I wear size 5 to 5.5 in womens shoes, and decided on a youth size 4 (converts to womens sz 36).
-There's some wiggle room both in the length and width of the boots, but they are a snug fit with the fleece socks on.
-I do love how warm and toasty these sock inserts are, but wonder if there's less expensive alternatives that work just as well.
+There's some wiggle room both in the length and width of the boots, but fit just right with the thicker fleece socks on.
+I love how warm and toasty these sock inserts are, making these rain boots suitable for even cold and snowy days.

 Side view, without vs. with fleece socks: